resourge/react-router/README.md

 ## SetupPaths

-SetupPaths serves to simplify navigation between routes, by putting path creation, path transformation and useParams all in one place.
+SetupPaths serves to simplify navigation between routes, by putting path creation, path transformation, useParams and useSearchParams all in one place.

 ```Typescript
 // Build Routes